intel/confidential-cloud-native-primitives/service/measurement-server/README.md

 Measurements are key assets in the confidential computing world for user to verify and determine the trustworthiness of the environment and its underlying platform.
 Users can utilize different kinds of measurements to monitor or validate the operations performed within the platform.

-This service (which is actually a GRPC server) will provide support to fetch the measurements for confidential cloud native environments, including TDX RTMR measurements, TPM PCR measurements and TEE reports.
+This service (which is actually a GRPC server) will provide such interface to fetch the measurements for confidential cloud native environments, including TDX RTMR measurements, TPM PCR measurements and TEE reports.